 My Christmas honey cookies are ready

 Enjoy your cookies with a hot cup of coffee or herbal tea.
-As mentioned it is an excellent snack.
+As already mentioned it is an excellent snack.

 Recipe